apwarren/5443-Spatial-DB-Warren/Assignments/P02A/README.md

 #### Description:

 This folder holds large datatables, each one containing its respective spatial data.
 It also contains the queries used to make each table and creating an index based on the geometry column.
+All but the airports table was derived from shp files.
+The airport data was taken and cleaned from a csv file.
 The following datasets contained in their own postgresql datatables are:

 |   #   | Table Name | Description |
 | :---: | ----------- | ---------------------- |